Balunywa/Hosting-Ubuntu-APT-Repository-in-Azure-Blob-Storage/README.md

 An Azure account with an active subscription.
 The Azure CLI installed on your local machine.
 An Ubuntu Linux VM for testing.

-Step 1: Create a new storage account and container Create a new storage account in the Azure portal, ensuring that the "hierarchical namespace" feature is enabled.
-Make sure the storage account is publicly accessible for testing purposes (not recommended for development or production environments).
+## Step 1: Create a new storage account and container
+Create a new storage account in the Azure portal, ensuring that the "hierarchical namespace" feature is enabled.
+Make sure the storage account is publicly accessible for testing purposes (not recommended for production environments).
 For production environments, you should use Private Endpoints.

 ## Step 2: Install the Azure CLI on the Ubuntu VM